2020 IFAF World Junior Championship

 The 2020 IFAF U-19 World Championship was scheduled as an international American football tournament for junior teams (19 years and under) which would have taken place at Canton, Ohio from late June to early July 2020.
-This would have been the second time that Canton, Ohio hosted an IFAF World Junior Championship, the first being the inaugural 2009 IFAF U-19 World Championship.
+This would have been the second time that Canton, Ohio hosted an IFAF World Junior Championship, the first being the inaugural 2009 IFAF Junior World Championship.

-The event was cancelled by IFAF 3 March 2020 due to complications from the Coronavirus pandemic.
-The next scheduled world junior championship will be a U-20 competition hosted by Football Canada in Edmonton, Alberta in July 2024.
+The event was cancelled by IFAF in March 2020 due to complications from the coronavirus pandemic.
+The next world junior championship is a U-20 competition that was hosted by Football Canada in Edmonton, Alberta in July 2024.

-Participants and Seeding
+Participants and seeding

-The dates participants were not announced by IFAF or USA Football prior to the tournament.
+The dates for the participants were not announced by IFAF or USA Football prior to the tournament.
 Based on continental competitions, these are the available teams based on IFAF ranking: